1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-Adjacent property owners are responsible for building new or improving existing residential streets, either as a requirement of infill development or through a Local Improvement District (LID).
+Adjacent property owners are responsible for building new or improving existing residential streets, most typically through a Local Improvement District (LID).

 To find out if your street may qualify for one of these options, contact Barbara Plummer at email@example.com or 503-823-4584.

 In most case, the City does not maintain unimproved or gravel streets and adjacent proprty owners are responsible for maintenance.
 Here are some options for maintaining or improving your street.